egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **8.**When training a large neural network, say a language model with a billion parameters, you evaluate your model on a validation set at the end of every epoch.
 You realize that your validation loss is often lower than your train loss.
 What might be happening?

+-> If the validation set is small enough the errors can be monitored higher or lower than it actually is.

+-> Dropout or data augentation techniques make the training process harder.
+However they are not applied during evaluation of the validation set.
+This may be the cause of this problem.

 **9.** What criteria would you use for early stopping?

 I would use validation loss because training loss will continusly drop due to overfitting as the training process continues.
 We have to monitor something else